dschloun/fpgen/README.md

 ## 🙌 Need Help?

 Feel free to explore each folder’s README for detailed guidance or reach out to the project maintainers for assistance.

+## License
+This is a student project.
+A student license has been provided; please see the LICENSE file for details.

 Happy coding! 👩‍💻👨‍💻